jimmejardine/qiqqa-open-source/docs-src/Notes/Technology/Odds 'n' Ends/curl - commandline and notes.md

 This link leads to an on-line viewer, where the PDF can be downloaded using the provided download button.

-You'll need a full-fledged (*headless*?) webbrowser to grab this, curl isn't powerful enough.
+You'll need a full-fledged (*headless*?) web browser to grab this, curl isn't powerful enough.

 ## Nasty URLs: URLs that have moved